How to darn a hole

 Patching and mending expert Tom of Holland shows you how to fix a small hole in your knitting using a traditional stocking darn.

-Find out how to look after your precious hand-knits and make sure they stay looking as good as new with the help of Tom van Deijnen, aka Tom of Holland.
 Tom is an expert in making and re-making knitted fabrics using traditional techniques.
-He’s the creator of the Visible Mending Programme, which promotes the art of clothing repair and encourages people to turn away from throwaway fashion and wear the clothes they already have for longer.
+He was the creator of the Visible Mending Programme, which promoted the art of clothing repair and encouraged people to turn away from throwaway fashion and wear the clothes they already have for longer.

 You will need: